InteractiveAdvertisingBureau/Global-Privacy-Platform/Sections/EEA/GPPExtension: IAB Europe TCF.md

 ## Disclosed Vendors Segment

 The disclosed vendors segment is appended to the core segment by using the “.” (dot) delimiter.
+This is an optional TC String segment.
+The segment fields are:

 <table>
 <tr>